MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSAMSIMethodInvocationLogging

-The Windows Antimalware Scan Interface (AMSI) is an API that allows application actions to be passed to an antimalware scanner, such as Windows Defender, to be scanned for malicious payloads.
+The Windows Antimalware Scan Interface (AMSI) is an API that allows applications to pass actions to an antimalware scanner, such as Windows Defender, for detecting malicious payloads.
 Beginning with PowerShell 5.1, PowerShell running on Windows 10 (and higher) passes all script blocks to AMSI.

 This experimental feature extends the data that is sent to AMSI for inspection.
 With this feature